philpw99/stash4deovr/README.md

  | PotPlayer | Windows  |  | ✔ | Supports direct "Open Ext." links. |

 ### Usage
-Just replace the stash-Win.exe/stash-macos/stash-linux with the one in the release, and you are done.
+Just replace the stash-win.exe/stash-macos/stash-linux with the one in the release, and you are done.

 You can open DeoVR and use the browser to open the Stash webpage, then click on "Open Ext." button to play the VR videos in DeoVR.
 It works both in https or http.
 It's the most reliable way for DeoVR and Stash to work together.

+# Original Readme from Stash

 [![Build](https://github.com/stashapp/stash/actions/workflows/build.yml/badge.svg?branch=develop&event=push)](https://github.com/stashapp/stash/actions/workflows/build.yml)
 [![Docker pulls](https://img.shields.io/docker/pulls/stashapp/stash.svg)](https://hub.docker.com/r/stashapp/stash 'DockerHub')